Date: 26 April 2016

 - Make a simple test session for Live / M4L, for Bernt’s setup

-- 4 introductory and testing takes.Effects and mapping:Vocal: Reverb.
+4 introductory and testing takes.Effects and mapping:Vocal: Reverb.
 Guitar pitch controls reverb decay time.
 High pitch= long reverbGuitar: Delay.
 Vocal transient density controls delay feedback.
-Low density= max feedback2016_4_Bernt_1_take5
+Low density= max feedback

 Take 5: Increase sensitivity.
 Also control reverb mix and delay time.